manishmittal87/MERN-Example-App/README.md

  - api on node server
  - ui in react
  - db in mongo
+All basic examples of read and insert operations in db using node are added

 ## Dependencies
  - Node js 14 or above